 There is more to be done on the categories of Irish people who are overseas who are currently entitled to vote.
 Diplomats are entitled to vote yet if one works for Enterprise Ireland in an embassy overseas, one is not entitled to vote, which is extraordinary.
 I hope we will be able to do something in the course of the next few months to extend it somewhat.
 The commission will have a role in that regard into the future.

 Senator Paddy Burke spoke about councils and also about bringing the Bill into the Seanad first.
 I have no problem with that and think it would be the right thing to do.
 We would have more time to discuss it and have a less politically charged shouting match about what should and should not be in it.

 Senator Higgins referred to the debate last December and spoke of the importance of establishing the commission.
 It might be a gradual process and that is why we are where we are.

-I have already spoken about turnout.
-On the issue of postering in general, there are two very different frames of thought, with some people who think we should ban election posters, most of whom are incumbent politicians.
+I have already spoken about voter turnout.
+On the issue of postering in general, there are two very different frames of thought.
+There are some people who think we should ban election posters, most of whom are incumbent politicians.
 We should at least look at what is done in large parts of the Continent and elsewhere, where there are places where posters should be located and places where they should not.
 This would also be fair in terms of cost because posters are costly and people with deep pockets can afford more than others.
 However, it is an inherent injustice to new candidates if they cannot put their face up and let people know who they are and what they are about.
-Nonetheless, the free-for-all that currently exists is an issue the commission should look at.
+Nonetheless, the current free-for-all is an issue at which the commission should look.

-I want to wish the Minister of State a happy birthday.
-I believe he enters his fifth decade today and I am sure the Acting Chair will join us in wishing him a very enjoyable day.
-He was one of our youngest politicians at one time, but no longer, unfortunately.
+I wish the Minister of State a happy birthday.
+I believe he enters his fifth decade today and I am sure the Acting Chairman will join us in wishing him a very enjoyable day.
+He was one of our youngest politicians at one time but no longer, unfortunately.